thejustinlombardi/code-every-day/log.md

 ### Thoughts:

 > I was so glad I got to use the reduce method so much today because I do prefer to use it and I wanted more practice with it anyway.
 It feels great to be able to recall the syntax from memory now!

+## Day 24-29: March, 1, 2022

+### Today's Progress:

+> It has been an insane weekend.
+Unfortunately, I lost my streak on GitHub this weekend.
+I was away and mostly was listening to DS&A lectures but did not commit any code.
+Then I started on Monday with college again so I've been a little all over the place.
+But!
+I have been steady with my DS&A lectures while also diving back into Java!!
+This new course I'm working on has been teaching me so much!
+Java is a very interesting language once you get used to it.
+I will keep up to date on everything I've been learning!
+For today, I focused mostly on Java and setting up methods!
+I finally understand what static and void mean!
+After all of this time!